yogeshhk/MidcurveNN/README.md

 	- Phase I: Image to Image transformation learning
 		- Img2Img: i/o fixed size 100x100 bitmaps
 		- Populate many by scaling/rotating/translating both io shapes within the fixed size
-		- Use Encode Decode like Semantic Segmentation or Pix2Pix to learn dimension reduction
+		- Use Encoder Decoder like Semantic Segmentation or Pix2Pix of IMages to learn dimension reduction
 	- Phase II: Geometry to Geometry transformation learning
-		- Geometric Points based, Variable size sequences i/o, once such dynamic size encoder-decoder is available
+		- Build both, input and output polyline graphs with (x,y) coordinates as node features and edges with node id pairs mentioned.
+For poly-lines, edges being lines, no need to store geometric intermediate points as features, else for curves, store say, sampled fixed 'n' points.
-		- Closed->closed/open, Manifold->Manifold/Non-manifold
+		- Build Image-Segmentation like Encoder-Decoder network, given Graph Convolution Layers from DGL in place of usual Image-based 2D convolution layer, in the usual pytorch encoder-decoder model.
-		- Based on Geometric Graph Embeddings
+		- Generate variety of input-output polyline pairs, by using geometric transformations (and not image transformations as done in Phase I).
 - Currently Phase I is under implementation.
 Phase II can start only after suitable geometric-graph embedding representation becomes available.